A local's guide to California's most underrated small town

 The airport itself is home to the Aviation Museum of Santa Paula.
 Back in 1938, this town had more airplanes per capita than any other city in America.
 The museum preserves that history with a collection of antique and experimental aircraft.
 Some of them still fly.
 Some of them show up in movies and TV shows — the airport has been a filming location for decades.

-For a town of 30,000 people, Santa Paula has an absurd number of museums.
+How does a town of 30,000 people end up with four museums?
+Santa Paula has an absurd number — check our museum deep-dive for the full of museums.
 And they're all within walking distance of each other downtown.

 Santa Paula's Main Street looks like it was preserved in amber sometime around 1955.
 That's not an insult — it's the town's greatest asset.
 The storefronts are original.
 The Victorian-era commercial buildings were built with citrus and oil money over a century ago.
 There's a mural on the corner of Main and Davis that depicts 60 years of citrus harvesting — Japanese, Latino, and Anglo workers side by side.